danzgeorg/danzgeorg/README.md

 ## 🛠 Tech Stack
 <p>
   This is a list of skills I am learning currently or have used before in older projects.
-This list will grow as I explore other useful skills in my education and research into different programming languages!
 </p>
 <p align="center">
   <a href="https://skillicons.dev">